syncfusion-content/javascript-docs/js/api/ejDiagram.md

 <ts ref = "ej.datavisualization.Diagram.BPMNTriggers">

-Defines the trigger type of a sub process.
+Defines the type of the event trigger

 #### Default Value: